KUTCHI MURAL WORK FROM GUJARAT

 - Kaam = work

-HISTORY AND ORIGIN:
+HISTORY AND ORIGIN OF LIPPAN:

 Lippan kaam owes its origin to the nomadic Rabari clan of Kutch and Kheda districts of Gujarat but its history is still unknown.
 Presently this work is done by various communities of Kutch in their own distinctive styles which makes it even harder to trace the origin of Lippan Kaam.